itspria/BootcampProject2/README.md

 -	When is the right time to travel to Hawaii based on certain criteria like cost of accomodations, cost of trip, visitors count?
 -	What would be the cost of travel?
 -	Is it easy to find accommodations during that time?
+- How many days should the trip be planned in specific months?